parismollo/Galah/README.md

 # Gradient Descent

-Practicing some calculus concepts, code is totally inspired from Joel Grus book "Data Science from scratch"
+The purpose of this repository is to practice the use of the gradient descent technique.
+Exercise from the Book "Data Science from Scratch".